benste/GraphRAGZen/docs/source/motivation/index.rst

 And so GraphRAGZen was born; the logic given by GraphRAG in a functional, common sense library.

-But that’s just another implementation of GraphRAG, there are so many already
+But that’s just another implementation of GraphRAG, right?
 -----------------------------------------------------------------------------

 `XKCD says it well <https://xkcd.com/927/>`_

-It’s early days for this technology, and there’s not yet a standard accepted at large.
+It's early days for GraphRAG technology, and there's no standard implementation method accepted at large.
+This shows that there's still a lack of high quality, easy to implement, solutions in the OSS space.

-From experience I found that most libraries either provide a limited set of abilities with the bulk hiding behind convoluted code (i.e. GraphRAG) or are unintuitive and rely heavily on extended documentation.
+From experience I found that most libraries available either provide a limited set of abilities with the bulk hiding behind convoluted code (i.e. GraphRAG) or are unintuitive and rely heavily on extended documentation.

 This should be easily mittigated by writing a functional library.
 That